Navid-Ishaq/az500-freelancer-projects/04-data-protection-encryption/24-key-vault-access-policies-rbac.md

-# Task 24: Set Up Key Vault Access Policies & RBAC Securely
+# 🛡️ Project 24: Set up Key Vault access policies & RBAC securely
-**Domain:** 04 - Data Protection & Encryption

-In this task, you'll configure **Azure Key Vault access policies** and/or **RBAC (Role-Based Access Control)** to control access to secrets, keys, and certificates.
-You'll ensure only authorized apps and users can interact with the vault.

-Real-world use: Protects sensitive credentials and encryption keys while enforcing the principle of least privilege.
+## 📌 Project Objective
+Configure **Azure Key Vault** to restrict and manage access to secrets, keys, and certificates using a combination of **access policies** and **role-based access control (RBAC)** for granular permission enforcement.

+## 💡 Why This Project Matters
+Key Vault holds highly sensitive data — securing access ensures that only authorized users or services can retrieve or manage cryptographic material.
+This project helps enforce the principle of least privilege and supports strong governance and auditing practices.

+## 🧰 Core Azure Services Involved
+- **Azure Key Vault**
+- **Access Policies**
+- **Azure RBAC**
+- **Azure Active Directory**

+---

+## 🔁 The Project Breakdown Begins Below
+Each project is further explained in 7 actionable, real-world formats 👇

+---